 - Wherever possible, links are written to make sense out of context.
 Many browsers can extract the list of links on a page and allow the user to browse the list separately from the page.

 - To the best of our ability, we strive to include descriptive

-ALTattributes.
+ALTattributes for all content images used on this site.
 Purely decorative graphics include null

 - JAWS, a screen reader for Windows that provides speech and braille output.